cycttn/-.popupMgr/README.md

--.popup
+-.popupMgr
 =======

-jQuery plugin to manage html dialogs.
+jQuery plugin to manage 'popups'.

 See http://js.lovelotte.net/jQ/popup for details and demos.